-The Board of Directors of the Company held a total of six meetings and took action by written consent on three occasions during 1996.
-During 1996 the Board of Directors had an Audit Committee and a Compensation Committee.
-No director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board of Directors on which he served other than David Schnell, who did not attend two meetings of the Board of Directors in 1996.
+The Board of Directors of the Company held a total of seven meetings and took action by written consent on two occasions during 1997.
+During 1997 the Board of Directors had an Audit Committee and a Compensation Committee and did not have a nominating committee.
+No Director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board of Directors on which he served other than David Schnell, who attended two of three meetings of the Board of Directors prior to the expiration of his term at the 1997 Annual Meeting of Stockholders.

-The Audit Committee in 1996 consisted of directors Harry F. Hixson, Jr. and Wylie W. Vale and met once during 1996.
+The Audit Committee in 1997 consisted of Directors Harry F. Hixson, Jr. and Wylie W. Vale and met once during 1997.
 This committee is primarily responsible for approving the services performed by the Company's independent auditors and for reviewing and evaluating the Company's accounting principles and its system of internal accounting controls.

-The Compensation Committee in 1996 consisted of directors Howard C. Birndorf, David E. Robinson, David Schnell (until December 1996), and Harry F. Hixson, Jr. (commencing December 1996), and met twice during 1996.
-The Compensation committee reviewed and recommended to the Board the compensation of all executive officers.
+The Compensation Committee in 1997 consisted of Directors Howard C. Birndorf, David E. Robinson and Harry F. Hixson, Jr., and met six times during 1997.
+The Compensation committee reviewed and recommended to the Board the compensation of executive officers and other employees of the Company.